Blind quantum computing with different qudit resource state architectures: Qudit blind quantum computing

 Graph hiding also applies to qudit resources, characterized by diagonal Clifford entangling gates $G_E$ other than $CZ$ \cite{quditMBQCstabilizerstates}, since also $G_E$ creates no entanglement when applied to qudits initialized in the $Z$ basis but does create entanglement when applied to the $X$ basis.
 The latter is true by definition of the entangling gate $G_E$ in Ref. \cite{quditMBQCstabilizerstates}, which creates maximally entangled states when applied to $\ket{0_X} \ket{0_X}$, so that also $\ket{0_X} \ket{k_X} = \ket{0_X} Z(k) \ket{0_X}$ become maximally entangled due to $Z(k)$ commuting with $G_E$.
 To see that no entanglement is created for ancillae in the $Z$ basis, we use that $CZ$ is the only diagonal two-qudit Clifford group generator, so that any diagonal Clifford entangling gate $G_E$ corresponds to $M(N^{-1})CZM(N)$ with $0 \neq N \in \mathbb{F}_d$ (it does not matter whether the multiplication gate $M(N)$, Eq. \eqref{eq:multiplication-gate}, is applied to the control or target) up to local diagonal Clifford gates \cite{quditMBQCstabilizerstates}.
 Applying this entangling gate to a random $Z$ basis state $\ket{k_Z}$ and $\ket{0_X}$, we then obtain the product state $\ket{k_Z} \otimes Z(Nk) \ket{0_X}$.

-Using such resources instead of graph states can then lead to a more efficient decomposition of single-qudit gates into measurement patterns in all but even prime-power dimensions, as discussed in Ref. \cite{quditMBQCstabilizerstates}.
+Using such resources instead of graph states can then lead to a more efficient decomposition of single-qudit gates into measurement patterns in prime-power dimensions with an even exponent, as discussed in Ref. \cite{quditMBQCstabilizerstates}.